Campaigns & Programs

 Now, through strong partnerships with the Building Trades Unions, and the voice, experience and leadership of CTUL’s construction worker members, we are building a more equitable industry together.
 The Building Dignity and Respect Program (BDR) will build upon the remarkable success of the Coalition of Immokalee Workers, to create a Worker Driven Social Responsibility (WSR) Program in construction.

 The Building Dignity and Respect Program calls upon those profiting off this system of exploitation to take responsibility for what happens on their job sites and join us in creating a solution.
-Under the BDR Program, Participating Developers will sign a legally binding agreement to uphold certain human rights standards on their projects.
+Under the BDR Program, Participating Developers will sign a legally binding agreement with the independt organization The Building Dignity And Respect Standards Council to uphold certain human rights standards on their projects.
 These standards are designed by the experts: construction workers themselves – specifically workers with CTUL who developed the Code of Conduct.
 There are provisions against wage theft, physical and sexual abuse, and human trafficking, as well as access to safe working conditions and fair pay.
 Workers are made aware of these protections through comprehensive, worker-designed education sessions, empowering them to become frontline defenders of their own human rights.

 The Building Dignity and Respect Standards Council (BDC) is the independent monitoring group charged with ensuring work-place standards are upheld, and that violations are dealt with swiftly and efficiently.
 In stark contrast to other forms of “Corporate Social Responsibility,” the BDR Program ensures a rigorous investigation, and real market consequences for contractors who refuse to honor construction workers’ dignity and human rights.
 As the architects of the program, the BDC has worked closely with partners in the Building Trades Unions to ensure that this program doesn’t undermine union density, but rather strengthens it.

 We call on United Properties, Solhem Companies, and Yellow Tree to take responsibility for conditions on their construction sites and join the Building Dignity and Respect Program.
 These developers have been identified as leaders in the industry to take this first step in creating a more just construction industry for all.
-While we have identified these three developers as leaders in the industry, we are always open to communication with developers to resolve these issues.
+While we have identified these three developers as leaders in the industry, we are always open to communication with developers to discuss how they can build dignity and respect for workers in the non-union construction industry.